 - Speaking of convenience stores, most convenience stores are open 24 hours.
 If you’re ever looking for somewhere to kill some time, stay out of the heat, or ask for help, this is your spot.

 - Use your T-Money card to get around by bus outside of the city center.
 The bus system in Busan is great, and will be much faster to get around on in the outskirts, and much cheaper than taxis.
-Use Naver Maps to figure out your route.
+Use Naver Maps to figure out your route (this is true for your entire South Korea trip, not just in Busan!).

 - If you can’t find the place, look up.
 If you’re looking for a guesthouse or cafe or restaurant, and you just know you’re at the right address, simply look up.
 It’s probably just on a waaaaaaay higher floor, like the 10th or 42nd.